Build add-in for MS Office Excel , Word 2010 - 2000

 Step 9.
 Handling host application events

-The add-in module designer provides the Add Events command that adds (and removes) event components that allow handling application-level events (see Application-level events).
+The add-in module designer provides the Add Events command that creates (and deletes) event components that allow handling application-level events (see Application-level events).

 Selecting event components